DFIR-ORC/fastburn/doc/en/usage.md

 * `computers`: allows you to force the name of the file summarizing the list of machines found in the processed archives
 * `timeline`: allows you to force the timeline file name
 * `html`: enable the output of an HTML report
+* `key`  : specify a private key path for encrypted archives decryption
 * `files`: list of 7z archive files or folder containing them

 The format of whitelist and blacklist files is the same.
 It is documented in the “Flags file format” section below.

+The private key expected format is PKCS#8 BER then PEM encoded.

 ### Example